From My Classroom to Yours: Greetings from Dr. Haley

 At the core of Haley’s work is a belief in the power of education to transform how we understand and engage with sustainability.
 She envisions a future where students from all backgrounds have access to high-quality, interdisciplinary learning experiences that help them connect knowledge across disciplines, develop a sense of agency, and take meaningful action in their communities.
 Through The Sustainability Classroom, she continues to create innovative learning materials that bridge multilingualism and sustainability education, fostering global competence, critical thinking, and environmental stewardship.

-want to connect with haley?
+Want to connect with Haley?

 CHECK OUT SOME OF HALEY’S FAVORITE MATERIALS BELOW